 When there is an issue or emergency, time is of the essence.
 You can’t afford to make decisions by committee in these circumstances.
 This is where directive leadership really shines.
 It is possible that you may be a little abrupt as you work to rectify the issue, but often this is necessary to solve a problem quickly.

 Urgent situations can give leaders the leeway to be more direct than normal, to quickly solve a problem.
 Team members usually understand this and obey orders when they understand that the stakes are high.

 Show directive leadership when you need rules to be followed

-There are situations where rules need to be followed and there is no grey area.
+There are situations where rules need to be followed and there can be no exceptions.
 This is particularly evident in areas such as compliance or health and safety, where rules are in place to safeguard the staff and organisation.

 This also applies when you have rules or standards in your team that help work happen more effectively or to a minimum level of quality.
 For example, you may have mandatory daily meetings to understand what will be happening on a particular day.
 Or you may need data recorded in a particular way to be able to calculate some metrics you require.